 According to The British Council, an estimated 375 million people speak English as a first language and another 375 million speak it is a second language.
 As many as half of all Europeans speak English regularly and up to a full quarter of all people speak some level of English.
 One challenging aspect of acquiring the English language is learning how to master English listening.
-English language learners can improve their English listening comprehension through immersion, conversation and media such as television and podcasts.
+English language learners can improve their English listening comprehension through immersion, conversation and media.

 One of the most helpful ways to become fluent in any language is to immerse yourself in a culture that uses that language.
 If you are trying to master English, including listening comprehension of English, then living in an English-speaking country, like the U.S. or England, and going to an English-speaking school may be the best step to becoming proficient in listening.
 When you are surrounded by peers, instructors and passersby who are speaking English all of the time, you will begin to comprehend the language quickly and naturally.